hanshu/niagara/_posts/2018-07-02-code-obfuscation.markdown

 ## ProGuard GUI

-The Nigara Regisry is a database of these types which allows the Niagara Framework to correctly create instances of a given Type.
+The Niagara Regisry is a database of these types which allows the Niagara Framework to correctly create instances of a given Type.
 SO these Niagara Types must be kept in ProGuard configuration:

 ```
 -keep,includedescriptorclasses class * extends javax.baja.sys.BObject {